-To empower people to live with purpose and become effective disciples of Jesus.
+Life Purpose to empower people to live with purpose and become effective disciples of Jesus.

-To equip parents to improve family relationships and leave a lasting legacy.
+Family to equip parents to improve family relationships and leave a lasting legacy.

-To guide believers to discover the Jewish roots of our faith and deepen their walk with God.
+Jewish Roots to guide believers to discover the Jewish roots of our faith and deepen their walk with God.